dedis/student_19_libp2p_tlc/Report/Readme.md

 Unexpectedly, QUIC-based implementation is slower than the others.
 Also, It can be seen that in all implementation, it takes less than half of a second for a round to be completed.

-### Evaluating e-mail-based implementation
+### Evaluating email-based implementation
-For this experiment, we have set up an e-mail server and implemented the client-side in Go.
-For the client-side, we have used gomail for sending e-mails through SMTP, and go-imap for receiving e-mails using IMAP protocol.
+For this experiment, we have set up an email server and implemented the client-side in Go.
+For the client-side, we have used gomail for sending emails through SMTP, and go-imap for receiving e-mails using IMAP protocol.
 For the server-side, we have installed iRedMail on a virtual Linux machine, using VirtualBox on the same MacBook. iRedMail uses Postfix for handling SMTP requests and Dovecot for IMAP.

-It is worth mentioning that messages are encoded using Protobuf and sent in the subject field of e-mails, in order to prevent problems caused by UTF-8 encoding of e-mail body in the SMTP protocol.
+It is worth mentioning that messages are encoded using Protobuf and sent in the subject field of emails, in order to prevent problems caused by UTF-8 encoding of email body in the SMTP protocol.

 The simulation has been done by using 5 nodes, for 10 timesteps.
 It took  293 seconds for them to reach to timestep 10.